Haifa3D/hand-electronic-design/README.md

 <img src="images/drv8833_board.PNG" alt="diagram" width="277"/>
 [image was taken from Pololu website]

-* Solder the top side of the board (all components without the ESP32)
+* Solder the top side of the board (all components without the ESP32 and resistors)
 <img src="images/Oded's_Hand_v7_CAD_top.png" alt="diagram" width="277"/>

-*Tip: start from the led(the smallest pitch) --> drivers (drv8833)-->connectors --> button --> resistors --> Switch*
+*Tip: start from the led(the smallest pitch) --> drivers (drv8833)-->connectors --> button --> Switch

-* Check all the connection with a multimeter, to make sure everything was soldered correctly.
+* Check all connections with a multimeter, to make sure everything was soldered correctly.
 Then cut all the pins so when you insert the esp32 controller to the bottom part nothing touches the controller.

-Only then solder the esp32 to its place.
+* Upload the [arduino code](controller_software/Oded_Hand_board7_app2_4_6) to the esp32, and only then solder the esp32 and the resistors (making sure there is no previous code that might cause problem to the component when it turned on.
 <img src="images/Oded's_Hand_v7_CAD_bottom.png" alt="diagram" width="277"/>

-If it is the first time you are using the controller - click on rest all configurations parameters and presets parameters before any other action.
+If it is the first time you are using the controller - download our [Mobile App](https://play.google.com/store/apps/details?id=com.gjung.haifa3d), connect to the hand, go to configuration and click on rest all configurations parameters and presets parameters before any other action.

-After you complete the mechanical assembly of the Oded Hand according to the [Manual](docs/manual_05dec20.pdf), please refer to the [Electronic Design](https://github.com/Haifa3D/hand-electronic-design)(*Not yet public repo*) to assemble the PCB.
+After you complete the PCB assembly of Oded's Hand, please refer to the [Mechanical Design](https://github.com/Haifa3D/hand-mechanical-design) to assemble the mechanical parts of Oded's Hand.
 If you have already assembled the mechanical and the electrical parts, you are welcome to check out our [Mobile App](https://github.com/Haifa3D/haifa3d-hand-app) to refine the controller parameters and to define your favorite hand movements.

+## The Controller Software (Arduino code):
+The code can be found [here](controller_software/Oded_Hand_board7_app2_4_6)

 ## Acknowledgements:
 This project was done by a group of great people and with the help and guidance of generous organizations.